What is a SCADA Control System?

 - Control Rooms

 With the newer DCS systems, there are some amazing technologies that can better optimize the system.
-There are mobile interfaces and controls, which can improve the remote access.
+With HMI software, there are mobile interfaces and controls, which can improve the remote access.
 There are also wireless systems and protocols that can offer access no matter where you are.

 This section will take a brief look at the major differences between SCADA and DCS.

-- Data Oriented: The software used for SCADA are specifically designed to display information, such as why your alarm went off.
+- Data Oriented: The software used for modern SCADA systems is specifically designed to display information, such as why your alarm went off.

-- Driven by Events: SCADA systems will wait for a specific event to take place, then will respond as needed.
+- Driven by Events: HMI SCADA systems operate and will wait for a specific event to take place, then will respond as needed.

 - Database: Databases are necessary because they aren’t always connected to an I/O system and they rely on information.